subrata-bera/StayFinder-OnlinePG.FlatFinder/README.md

 - **User Authentication**: Secure login and registration for admins, property owners, and users.
 - **Property Listing**: Owners can add property details, including name, type, location, rent, number of rooms, and facilities.
 - **Property Approval System**: Admin verifies and approves listings before they are visible.
+- **Booking And Site-view request System**: Users can send booking requests or Site-View Request for properties.
+Requests remain in "Pending" status until the property owner approves or rejects them.
 - **Search and Filters**: Users can filter properties by **location, rent, number of rooms, and facilities**.
 - **Property Wishlist**: Users can save properties to their wishlist for later viewing.
 - **Contact System**: Property details include owner contact information for inquiries.